By Jane Hurst

-But, just because you can work remotely, that doesn't mean you can't end up suffering from burnout.
+But, just because you can work remotely, it doesn't mean that you can't end up suffering from burnout.
 This can happen to anyone, no matter what job they are doing and where they are working from.
-So, if you are a remote worker, read on to learn 10 tips on how to help you to avoid burnout.
+So, if you are a remote worker, read on to learn 10 tips on how to help you avoid burnout.

 Get into a routine

 Even though you have a lot more freedom as a remote worker, you do still need to have a schedule and daily routine.
 Find the hours in which you do your best work, and create your schedule around those hours.
 Be sure to include everything you would normally do in the run of a day, including spending time with your family and taking time for yourself.
 Sure, there are sometimes going to be upsets in your schedule, but it is going to work for the most part.

 Once you create your schedule, you will know the times when you are available to take calls from your clients, employer, etc. Make sure that they are fully aware of the hours that you are available, and that you set boundaries to make sure that they don't call you outside of these hours.
 You need to do the same with friends and family.
 Make sure that they know not to call you during the hours that you will be working.